-Bartholin’s cysts are commonly small and do not present with presentable symptoms, which means that the diagnosis can be delayed until the medical examination.
+Bartholin’s cysts are commonly small and do not present with presentable symptoms, so the diagnosis can be delayed until the medical examination.

 Signs and symptoms

 It is not uncommon for a woman to have a Bartolino cyst and not know it until a doctor examines it.
-Commonly, there are no important symptoms, however, they may include:
+Commonly, there are no acute symptoms.
+However, they may include:

-Any symptoms or lumps similar to a cyst in the genital area should be reported to a doctor and should be checked for cancer.
+Any symptoms or lumps similar to a cyst in the genital area should be reported to a doctor and checked for cancer.

 Most Bartolino cysts only affect the left or right side (unilateral).
-Small cysts are usually not painful, but very large cysts can cause significant pain.
+Small cysts are usually not painful, but huge cysts can cause significant pain.